 5. Display All Listening TCP Connections

-You can display a list of all listening TCP connections using the -l and -t flag of the netstat program.
+You can display a list of all listening TCP connections using the -l and -t flags of the Netstat program.
 Check out the below command to see how that happens.

 $ netstat -lt